DistributedCollective/bidirectional-fastbtc/packages/fastbtc-node/README.md

 FASTBTC_BTC_KEY_DERIVATION_PATH      # Key derivation path from master private key to sign multisig transactions with
 ```

 For example configurations, see the [integration_test/nodes](../../integration_test/nodes) directory.
-Some of these
-also have default values

 Used technologies
 ----------------